Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

 However, the latest cosmological simulations show tension with the currently observed redshift evolution trends.
 The redshift evolution trend of the Magneticum ETGs from \citet{2017MNRAS.464.3742R} with $\partial\gamma^{\prime}/\partial z = 0.21$ in the redshift range $z = 0 - 2$ is displayed in Fig.~\ref{fig:z_obs}.
-We neglect the Oser and Wind datasets for the $\gamma^{\prime}$ redshift evolution since they are zoom-in simulations with very different AGN feedback and galactic wind models, and they also have selection bias towards low density environments~\citep{2014MNRAS.437.1894O}.
+We neglect the Oser and Wind datasets for the $\gamma^{\prime}$ redshift evolution since they are zoom-in simulations with very different AGN feedback and galactic wind models, which produced unrealistically steep $\gamma^{\prime}$ values compared to observations as shown in the previous sections.
 The shallowing evolutionary trend of the slope towards low redshift is significant, and large deviation from the strong lensing data is visible for $z \geqslant 0.5$.
-Similar trends were also discovered by \citet{2012ApJ...754..115J,2013ApJ...766...71R,2017MNRAS.469.1824X}, which favor the scenario of gas-poor dry mergers dominating the mass and size growth of ETGs at $z \leqslant 2$, leading to decreases in $f_{\mathrm{in-situ}}$ and thus shallower total density slopes with time.
-Interestingly, \citet{2017MNRAS.469.1824X} found a steepening trend of $\gamma_{0}^{\mathrm{LD}}$ towards lower redshift, where $\gamma_{0}^{\mathrm{LD}}$ is the slope obtained by combining strong lensing and stellar dynamics and $\partial \gamma_{0}^{\mathrm{LD}}/\partial z = -0.03 \pm 0.01$ with $r = -0.03$, while assuming isotropic stellar orbits for the Illustris ETGs.
-In contrast, a shallowing trend of the intrinsic power-law slope $\partial\gamma^{\mathrm{PL}}/\partial z = 0.11 \pm 0.01$ with $r = 0.11$ was seen for the same Illustris ETG sample.
-Since strong lensing slopes involve various model assumptions including isotropic stellar orbits and power-law models~\citep{2016MNRAS.456..739X} which inevitably suffer from systematic biases, the slope redshift evolution discrepancy might be rooted in these strong model assumptions, although it is not clear if the discrepancy also involves simulation limitations.
-Furthermore, the strong lensing selection bias of ETGs with steeper inner slope also adds to the discrepancy.
+Similar trends were also discovered by \citet{2012ApJ...754..115J,2013ApJ...766...71R,2017MNRAS.469.1824X} in other cosmological simulations.
+Such a trend is consistent with the scenario of gas-poor dry mergers dominating the mass and size growth of ETGs at $z \leqslant 2$, leading to decreases in $f_{\mathrm{in-situ}}$ and thus shallower total density slopes with time.
+Interestingly, \citet{2017MNRAS.469.1824X} found a steepening trend of $\gamma_{0}^{\mathrm{LD}}$ towards lower redshift, where $\gamma_{0}^{\mathrm{LD}}$ is the slope obtained by combining strong lensing and stellar dynamics and $\partial \gamma_{0}^{\mathrm{LD}}/\partial z = -0.03 \pm 0.01$ with $r_{\mathrm{p}} = -0.03$, while assuming isotropic stellar orbits for the Illustris ETGs.
+In contrast, a shallowing trend of the intrinsic power-law slope $\partial\gamma^{\mathrm{PL}}/\partial z = 0.11 \pm 0.01$ with $r_{\mathrm{p}} = 0.11$ was seen for the same Illustris ETG sample.
+Similarly, the steepening evolution trend of $\gamma^{\prime}$ with increasing redshift in \citet{2017MNRAS.464.3742R} vanishes if the slopes are deducted using mock-strong lensing pipelines, which changes into being constant with time.
+Since strong lensing slopes involve various model assumptions including isotropic stellar orbits~\citep{2013ApJ...777...98S,2017MNRAS.464.3742R} and power-law models~\citep{2016MNRAS.456..739X} which inevitably suffer from systematic biases, the slope redshift evolution discrepancy might be rooted in these strong model assumptions, although it is not clear if the discrepancy also involves simulation limitations.
+Furthermore, the strong lensing selection bias of ETGs with steeper inner slope projection effects could also add to the discrepancy between simulated and observed $\gamma^{\prime}$ redshift evolution trends~\citep{2017MNRAS.464.3742R,2017MNRAS.469.1824X}.